 Pastoral Transition

+The search has begun!
+Evangelical Reformed United Church of Christ is in the midst of a search a new pastor following the retirement of our Senior Pastor, The Rev. Dr. Barbara Kershner Daniel in June 2023.
 The tradition practiced in the United Church of Christ of “calling” a pastor affirms the active presence of God’s Spirit in the search process.
-We will prayerfully seek a pastor with particular gifts and skills while recognizing that candidates are also engaged in a Spirit-led discernment process.
+We are prayerfully seeking a pastor with particular gifts and skills while recognizing that candidates are also engaged in a Spirit-led discernment process.
 We will keep you informed on a regular basis as we move toward God’s future as a congregation.

 2. Tommie Bradshaw